MannLabs/proteomics_lab_agent/README.md

 ### Download source code

 proteomics_lab_agent can be installed in editable (i.e. developer) mode with `bash` commands.
 Download the proteomics_lab_agent repository from GitHub either directly or with a `git` command.
-This creates a new proteomics_lab_agent subfolder in your current directory.

 ```bash
 git clone https://github.com/MannLabs/proteomics_lab_agent.git